endojs/endo-e2e-tests/test-imports/README.md

 # Known issues

 REJECTED cases can be solved by adding a transform.
-Scaffolding for these tests adds a transform to avoid these.
+I'm not listing all cases of rejections because there's just too many Scaffolding for these tests adds a transform to avoid the most common ones.

 ## typescript